aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/using-variables/_index.md

 title: Using Variables in Java
 articleTitle: Using Variables
 linktitle: Using Variables
-description: "Use variables to calculate an expensive value just once and access it multiple times in template documents Java."
+description: "Use variables to calculate an expensive value just once and access it multiple times in template documents using Java."
 type: docs
 weight: 130
 url: /java/using-variables/